tarwn/lessthandot-hugo/blogs/content/posts/2009-07-14-messing-around-with-office-2010-i-like-w.md

 **Ribbon can be customized**

 It is pretty easy to customize the ribbon.
 Click the Office Button, left of the Home tab in the Ribbon, to enter the Backstage view.
-There, select Options from the lowest tab on the left, the tab named for the application you&#8217;re in (Word, Excel etc).
+There, select Options from the lowest tab on the left, the tab named for the application you're in (Word, Excel etc).
 In the Options dialog box that appears, select Customize Ribbon and then click New Tab.
 You will see a tab named _New Tab Custom_ and a child group named _New Group Custom_.
 Right click on both of those to rename them to something that makes sense.
 Click on your group and then from the left command window select the commands you want, you can unfortunately only pick one at a time.
 Below is an image that shows you what that looks like.

 ![Ribbon can be customized][6]